 4.5 Shooting interiors

-Outdoor lighting mixed with interior lights often conflict color balance.
+Outdoor lighting mixed with interior lights often conflicts color balance.
 If necessary and time permits, color match interior lights to the outside color.
 Hone your skills in Photoshop color correction.

 Altering shutter speeds will only affect constant light sources.
 A flash is an inconstant light.
 Multi-flash wireless systems enable repositioning for best results.
 A removable flash allows the "bouncing" of light off the ceiling or wall.
 Not the best results, but workable.